 - Use this equipment with it situated on a stable level surface so that it is prevented from moving. - Do not move the equipment during operation. - Always be sure to turn off the switches of all devices using the equipment and turn off the equipment breakers before starting the engine. - Always be sure to turn off the power switches of all devices using the equipment when turning on the equipment breakers.
-Leaving on the power switch of a device using the equipment when the equipment breakers are turned on could result in the sudden operation of the corresponding device. - Do not leave on the power switch of a device using the equipment and do not connect a device to an AC output receptacles and an AC output terminals. - The lifting lug is designed to be used only for lifting the equipment.
-Do not lift the equipment with any heavy items (such as a trailer, gas canister and additional fuel tank) added to the equipment. - Always be sure to use the lifting lug when lifting the equipment, and lift slowly and directly straight above. - Wear a helmet, safety shoes, gloves and similar protective gear when performing lifting work.
+Leaving on the power switch of a device using the equipment when the equipment breakers are turned on could result in the sudden operation of the corresponding device. - Do not leave on the power switch of a device using the equipment and do not connect a device to an AC output receptacles. - Always be sure to use the lifting lug when lifting the equipment, and lift slowly and directly straight above. - Wear a helmet, safety shoes, gloves and similar protective gear when performing lifting work.
 Do not stand or get under the equipment while it is suspended. - Securely fix the equipment with rope or similar item so that it cannot move when transporting by truck or other vehicle.